flippa/allora/README.md

 # Allora: A distributed cron daemon in ruby

-Allora allows you to run a cron scheduler (yes, the actual scheduler) on multiple machines within a network, without the worry of multiple machines processing the same job on the schedule.
+Allora (*Italian: at that time*) allows you to run a cron scheduler (yes, the actual scheduler) on multiple machines within a network, without the worry of multiple machines processing the same job on the schedule.

 A centralized backend is used (by default redis) in order to maintain a shared state.
 Allora also provides a basic in-memory backend, which can be used to expressly allow